 For those passengers who wish to keep in shape, there is an outdoor jogging track, a fitness centre, an aerobics studio and the Princess Sports Central court which can be used for basketball, tennis, volleyball and badminton.
 There’s even a miniature putting green, a golf driving cage and ping pong tables.

 For pampering and rejuvenation, the Lotus Spa on Deck 5 offers facials, scrubs, massages, body wraps and acupuncture.
 The salon has an extensive menu of hair, nail, and beauty treatments and there is also a barbershop for men.
 In two private Couples Villas, couples can enjoy treatments alongside each other with a hot tub, champagne and soothing music.

 We were very impressed with the Enclave – a stunning thermal suite with a cascading rain shower, hydrotherapy pool, heated loungers, and sensory showers.
-Enclave passes are sold on a first-come first-served basis – $39 for one day but it works out at about $20 per person per day if you buy a pass that covers the whole cruise.
+Enclave passes are sold on a first-come first-served basis and usually for the length of the cruise at about $20 per person per day.

 Royal Princess offers great facilities for families, with free Camp Discovery kids clubs for toddlers to teenagers with tailored club rooms and even outdoor areas.

 Princess also provides a late-night sitting service for 3 to 12 year olds at a charge of $5.00 per hour per child.
 For more information on what Royal Princess offers for families check out Lisa’s post from the same ship visit.